heZhuss/AMEN/README.md

 # NADN

 This repository contains the official implementation of the paper:
-**"A Dual-Discriminator Network with Normality and Anomaly Representation for Accurate Defect Detection in Printed OLED Manufacturing".**
+**"An Anomaly Mapping and Enhancement Network with Complementary Feature Representation for Accurate Industrial Defect Detection".**

 **@The full project will be released soon.**